DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/use-report-elements/use-basic-report-controls/label.md

 ![](../../../../../images/eurd-win-table-space-between-labels.png)

-The table cells copy appearance and data-related property values from the labels.
+The table cells copy all property values from the labels.

 ## Interactivity